Apple Maps Place Cards: Do You Need One for Local SEO? (Apple Business Connect Guide)

 If you're a local business owner or an SEO professional working with businesses on their local SEO strategies, it's important to understand exactly what Apple Maps Place Cards are and how they work.

-In this article, we'll give you a rundown of everything you need to know about Apple's (relatively) new Place Cards for Apple Maps, including what special features they offer and how they stack up against Google Business Profile listings for Google Maps.
+In this article, we'll give you a rundown of everything you need to know about Apple's Place Cards for Apple Maps, including what special features they offer and how they stack up against Google Business Profile listings for Google Maps.

 A business's Place Card primarily serves as a business listing for Apple Maps, but Place Cards can also appear across several different Apple apps, including Siri, Calendar, Messages, and more.